Mōri Motonari: Battle of Miyajima

 In the early summer of 1555, Sue was again threatening, and Motonari was hard-pressed.
 Harukata was by no means a poor fighter, and the danger of Motonari's retainers and allies deserting the Mōri led him to adopt a bold and unorthodox scheme.
 His plan involved Miyajima, home to the Itsukushima Shrine and a place combatants had traditionally avoided on religious grounds.
 Mōri's generals had suggested the occupation of Miyajima, which was strategically located just off the Aki coast in the Inland Sea, but Motonari had refused the idea on tactical grounds.
 For Miyajima to be a viable base of operations, Sakurao Castle – the nearest fort on the mainland to Miyajima – would also have to be held.
 Should Sakurao fall, any army on Miyajima risked being isolated.
 Yet Mōri's own insight into the weakness of the Miyajima position led him to form a plan in which he would lure Sue into this exact trap.
 Naturally, such a tactic would require Sue's unwitting cooperation, and for inducement, Motonari immediately gave orders that Miyajima was to be occupied.
-A fort, Miyao Castle, was thrown up quite near the Itskushima shrine and Motonari proclaimed publicly his woe that it would not hold out long against an attack.
+A fort, Miyao Castle, was thrown up quite near the Itsukushima shrine and Motonari proclaimed publicly his woe that it would not hold out long against an attack.
 In September, Sue fell into the trap.
 He landed with the bulk of his army on Miyajima and assaulted the (intentionally) thin defenses of Miyao Castle.
 When the island had been secured (including the capture of Sakurao), Sue threw up a few fortifications on To-no-oka (Pagoda Hill) and sat down to plot strategy.
 From his point of view the capture of Miyajima was a strategic boon.
 From this secure springboard he could embark to almost any point along the Aki coast, as well as Bingo Province.
 Since the following autumn, Mōri had assumed a largely defensive posture, and Sue had some reason to feel comfortable in his new forward headquarters.
 Sue thus made his second great mistake – he became complacent.